-All students are allocated an academic tutor who will advise them on issues related to their course throughout their study at the University and who monitor their progress.
-Academic tutor sessions usually take one of two forms: either one-to-one sessions where notes are taken and stored on SOLE, or group based sessions where general points and issues relating to the course are dealt with.
+All students are allocated a Personal Academic Tutor who will advise them on issues related to their course throughout their study at the University and who monitor their progress.
+Academic tutor sessions usually take one of two forms: either one-to-one sessions where notes are taken and stored on SOLE, or group-based sessions where general points and issues relating to the course are dealt with.
 Students are invited to meet their academic tutor twice a semester.
-Subject specialist tutors are also available to act as Negotiated Project tutors when students are in their final year.
+Subject specialist tutors are also available to act as Final Project tutors when students are in their final year.

-Opportunities to use the new radio studios outside timetabled sessions enable students to continue to develop their professional skills throughout the course.
-A website has been established to showcase student work and the best audio and visual work produced in the course.
+Opportunities to use the broadcast studios outside timetabled sessions enable students to continue to develop their professional skills throughout the course and they are encouraged to get work published wherever possible.